Updated: May 30, 2020

 Mutual Funds and Unit Investment Trust Funds are excellent investments primarily because your money gets to be professionally handled by experienced investors.

 Moreover, it gives you automatic diversification in your portfolio, which helps you manage the risk of losing money.

-However, once a person decides that he’s willing to put his money in a mutual fund or UITF, he gets bombarded with a long list of investment funds in the market, and choosing which one to invest in becomes confusing.
+However, once a person decides that he’s willing to put his money in a mutual fund or UITF, he gets bombarded with a long list of investment funds in the market.
+And choosing which one to invest in then becomes confusing.

 Today, we’ll decode these pooled funds, and show you how simple they really are, despite their complex names.

 Alfred, Benj, and Charles plan to put up a fitness gym.
 They determined that they’d need half a million as startup capital.
 However, they can only raise P150,000 each, making them P50,000 short of making their goal.